ZJU-Automated-Reasoning-Group/arlib/arlib/symabs/symba/README.md

 - Currently optimized for linear real arithmetic (LRA)
 - Integer constraints may require special handling
 - Performance may degrade with very large search spaces
-- Complex non-linear objectives may not be handled optimally

-## References

-Based on:
-- Li, Y., Albarghouthi, A., Kincaid, Z., Gurinkel, A., & Chechik, M. (2014).
-Symbolic Optimization with SMT Solvers.
-In Proceedings of the 41st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL '14).

-## Future Work

-- Support for non-linear arithmetic theories
-- Integration with other abstract domains
-- Parallel optimization for multiple objectives
-- Advanced Pareto front analysis and visualization